 BORN TO SING

 Shashika is born a natural singer.
-She embarked on Hindustani classical training only after completing her university education but she loves to experiment with different styles.
+She embarked on Hindustani classical training in India only after completing partially her university education in South Africa but she loves to experiment with different styles.
+She completed her B.Sc part time through UNISA while studying music in India.

 As a ‘conscious’ artiste she does not restrict herself to any genre.
 Rather she aims to not just entertain but to create a positive shift in the consciousness of her listeners, hence her performances range from classical to pop, kirtan to folk to Bollywood, in fact she allows her voice to roam as a free spirit singing from her soul.